-We are committed to the development of our employees using a broad mix of internal and external programs and resources, including our Kaiser Leadership Program, Front Line Leader Development Program, the Metallurgy Excellence and Technical Strength Program and Kaiser University.
-We continue to expand our talent development initiatives to pursue the significant long-term potential for our continued success, which is dependent on the knowledge, skills and abilities of our current and future leaders.
-Despite the challenges posed by the COVID-19 pandemic, we continued to encourage and support the training and development of our employees and our talent development programs.
+We are committed to the development of our employees using a broad mix of external resources and internal programs, including our Kaiser Leadership Program, Front Line Leader Development Program, the Metallurgy Excellence and Technical Strength Program and Kaiser University.
+We continue to expand our talent development initiatives to pursue the significant long-term potential for our continued success, which is dependent on the knowledge, skills, abilities and commitment of our current and future leaders.
+In 2021, we developed the Kaiser Aluminum Women's Leadership Program for current and emerging women leaders.
+The program was launched in 2022 and provides a women-focused professional development curriculum, mentorship, and networking opportunities.